 Mr Marco Scarci has specialist expertise in video-assisted thoracic surgery (VATS).
 This is a much less invasive way of removing lung tissue compared with traditional open-chest surgery.

-Only available at specialised thoracic surgery centres, VATS lung resections are performed using two to four small incisions, most less than an inch long.
+Only available at specialized thoracic surgery centers, VATS lung resections are performed using two to four small incisions, most less than an inch long.
 A tiny video camera is inserted through one incision and the images are projected on a video monitor to guide the work.
 The other small incisions are used for surgical instruments.

 VATS is most likely to be appropriate for patients with early-stage cancer.
 Generally it’s not suitable for people receiving chemotherapy before surgery (neoadjuvant treatment) or for removing bulky areas of disease in the chest.
 Also, VATS may not be appropriate if the surgery would be particularly complex because of the location or other characteristics of the cancer.